 Initially, film samples with dimensions $(40 \times 10 \text{ mm})$ were placed in an oven at 105°C for 24 hours to determine their initial dry weight.
 After weighing, the samples were transferred to containers containing 30 mL of distilled water and left at room temperature for 24 hours.
 The samples were then passed through pre-weighed filter paper and placed along with the filter paper in a glass plate, which was placed in the oven at 105°C for an additional 24 hours.
 After drying, the samples were weighed again, and the water solubility of the films was calculated using Equation (2) [5].

-(2) Solubility Percentage=100× (Film Weight after Immersion-Initial Dry Film Weight)/Initial Dry Film Weight microliters of deionized water were placed on the samples twice using a PG-X goniometer (Switzerland), and the contact angle of the drop with the film was reported at the initial time [5].
-100
+Solubility Percentage=100× (Film Weight after Immersion-Initial Dry Film Weight)/Initial Dry Film Weight (2)

 2.3.4.
 Contact Angle Measurement of the Films